Why sales and marketing alignment is critical to organizational success

 Because sales and marketing are combined, rather than silo’ed, it becomes far easier to track results and make high-impact changes in a bid to increase your customer base.

-By successfully aligning sales and marketing, you can:
+According to their CMO’s Agenda report, Aberdeen Group found that by successfully aligning sales and marketing, you can:

 In theory, it sounds great.
 But, does it work?